NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 - if you are the rightful owner of the entry (*i.e.* the tool developer or provider of an online service) and you are a confirmed tagger, change the field _entry curator_ to your username.
 In case you are not a confirmed tagger, ask for modification of your user status in the BIII.eu in [this](http://biii.eu/node/1361) page.

-- if you are a normal user but wishes to suggest modifications to an existing entry, add a comment to the page of that entry and describe your suggestions.
+- if you are a normal user but wishes to suggest modifications to an existing entry, report it to [image.sc forum](https://forum.image.sc/tag/biii).

 3. **Are there version-specific considerations?**